tgsoverly/smart-things/devicetypes/tgsoverly/air-scape-whf.src/README.md

 If you have any questions or issues with this code, just open a GitHub issue above.
 Please try to be as descriptive as possible.

-# Possible Improvements
+# Improvements

-1. Maybe have the device do a port scan for the fan.
+Planned improvements can be found [here](https://github.com/tgsoverly/smart-things/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement)